 BARCODE (Shopventory field):

-Usually, this field is filled with the number on the visual barcode of the item, or with a custom number used to identify an item.
+Usually, this field is filled with the number on the visual barcode of the product, or with a custom number used to identify a product.
 This field is optional.

-The same barcode can be applied to multiple items.
+The same barcode can be applied to multiple products.
 As opposed to a SKU number, which can only be used by one product at a time.
 SKU vs Barcode

 - For Clover users, the barcode field in Shopventory will integrate to the product code field in Clover.

 - For Square users, the Barcode field does not correspond to any field in Square.
 Use the SKU field instead if that number needs to appear in Square.